-- content: being exposed to illegal, inappropriate or harmful material; for example, pornography, fake news, racist or radical and extremist views; - contact: being subjected to harmful online interaction with other users; for example, commercial advertising as well as adults posing as children or young adults; - conduct: personal online behaviour that increases the likelihood of,or causes, harm; for example, making, sending and receiving explicit images, or online bullying; - o commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams.
-If staff feel pupils, students or staff are at risk, they should report it to the Anti-Phishing Working Group (https://apwg.org/).
+- content: being exposed to illegal, inappropriate or harmful material, for example - Pornography - o fake news - o racist or radical and extremist views - contact: being subjected to harmful online interaction with other users; for example, commercial advertising as well as adults posing as children or young adults; - conduct: personal online behaviour that increases the likelihood of, or causes, harm; for example, making, sending and receiving explicit images, or online bullying; - commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams.
+(If staff feel pupils, students or staff are at risk, they should report it to the Anti-Phishing Working Group (https://apwg.org/))

 Co-op Academy Stoke on Trent recognises the specific risks that can be posed by mobile technology, including mobile phones and cameras.
-In accordance with KCSIE 2023 the academy has appropriate policies in place that are shared and understood by all members of the community.
+In accordance with KCSIE 2024 the academy has appropriate policies in place that are shared and understood by all members of the community.

-Further information regarding the specific approaches relating to this can be found in our Online safety policy, Acceptable Use policy and our trust Code of conduct
+• Further information regarding the specific approaches relating to this can be found in our Online Safety Policy, Acceptable Use policy and our Trust Code of Conduct